jeanbabtista/next-js-tutorial/README.md

 This enables us to render pages using plain React.
 For example, we can use *useEffect* hook to fetch data from the server and render it on the client.
 However, we usually have some state, like *isLoading*, which will be rendered initially (we usually put in some text, like *Loading ...*), untill the data is fetched.
 Because this is the initial state of our page, Next.js will server HTML with response *Loading ...* every time, and all the data from *useEffect* will be fetched via client.
 This enables us to achieve real-time functionality, but it is very bad for SEO.

+On the other hand, some pages require not to be pre-rendered, such as user profiles which are available only to users themselves.
+In this case, CSR is preferable.

+There are also some events that would ideally be triggered on client side, such as filtering and pagination.

+### SWR hooks

+> Implementation can be found in `pages/swr` page.
+You also need to run `npm i swr`.

+While deploying Next.js, Vercel created a custom library for updating state of our app, called *SWR* (Stale While Revalidate).
+It handles caching, revalidation, focus tracking, refetching on interval, ...

+The point of this library is to never use React hooks again, but use SWR hooks to simplify the process and not worry about the implementation of React hooks.

+### Combining pre-rendering and CSR

+> Implementation can be found in `pages/combined` page.

+Let's take filtering as an example.
+Ideally, we want to filter the data on the client side, but we need to fetch the data from the server.
+We can achieve this by using for example *getServerSideProps* on the server side and *useSWR* on the client side to filter data.
+The bad thing is that the URL will be the same for unfiltered data and for filtered data, therefore we cannot share it with a friend.
+To resolve this issue, we can use shallow routing, which enables us to change the URL without running data fetching methods again, like *getServerSideProps* or *getStaticProps*.

 ---

 ## Routing